-The room contains Scrooge '.s. bed, bedside table with an alarm clock, a straight backed chair. and a hob with a spoon and a bowl ready next to it.
-An old wing-backed armchair stands near the fireplace.
+The room contains Scrooge's bed (blocks) and a hob (another block) An old wing-backed armchair stands near the fireplace.
 A miserable fire burns.

 Scrooge carries the soup-can and the candle across to the fireplace.
 He places the soup-can on the hob.
 A mournful wind moans in the chimney. and Scrooge remains ill-at-ease.
-He takes off his coat and hangs it and his high hat in a cupboard.
+He takes off his coat and hangs it and his high hat in a cupboard (through doorway 2)